Declaration on Corporate Governance

 The Supervisory Board has set an age limit of 65 for members of the Management Board.
 The Supervisory Board and the Management Board work together on long-term succession planning for the Management Board members.
-The Supervisory Board and the Management Board have closely coordinated when appointing Dr. James Phillips as successor to Dr. Wolfgang Söhngen as CEO of PAION AG.
 No succession topics are currently emerging.
 The Supervisory Board and the Management Board will continue to start the timely planning of successors in the future.

 Conflicts of interest of the Management or Supervisory Board members must be disclosed immediately to the Supervisory Board.
-No conflicts of interest involving the members of the Supervisory Board, as set out in subsection 5.5 of the German Corporate Governance Code (version of the code dated 7 February 2017) were reported in financial year 2019.
+No conflicts of interest involving the members of the Supervisory Board, as set out in subsection 5.5 of the German Corporate Governance Code in the version dated 7 February 2017, and in accordance with Recommendation E.1 of the German Corporate Governance Code in the version dated 16 December 2019 were reported in financial year 2020.

-All three members of the Management Board are also Managing Directors of PAION Deutschland GmbH and PAION Holdings UK Ltd including its subsidiaries.
-Two Management Board are Managing Directors of PAION Netherlands B.V. as well.
+Both members of the Management Board are also Managing Directors of PAION Deutschland GmbH, PAION Holdings UK Ltd and its subsidiaries as well as of PAION Netherlands B.V.
 Further mandates held by members of the Management Board and Supervisory Board are listed in the notes to the Consolidated Financial Statements.

 Equal participation of Men and Women in executive positions